tstillwell/appengine_multiblog/README.md

 This prevents embedded content (such as video players and applets) from being added directly in user generated content.

+It is not recommended to disable autoescaping as this can open the app (and users) to potential threat vectors and tracking.

 ## Built with help from